 The company also supplies an excellent grease and oil.

 Formerly, Phil Wood also made pedals and one of the first disc brakes ever designed for bicycles.
 These products were less successful than those mentioned above.
 The disc brake, in particular, is considered quite dangerous by some.
-They were prone to fracture of the disc, which would cause abrupt, total brake failure, with no warning.
+It was prone to fracture of the disc, causing abrupt, total brake failure, with no warning.
 There are no parts available for the disc brakes.
 They were designed an asbestos-based disc, and the use of this material for brakes is no longer legal.

 The major bicycle application for pillow blocks is for handlebar stems .
-Most decent-quality BMX bicycles use pillow-block type stems, and this is another term for what is known as a "pop-top" stem.
+Most decent-quality BMX bicycles use pillow-block type stems, another term for what is known as a "pop-top" stem.

 The bolt may fit through "ears" that are attached to the outside of the outer part, or it may close the gap of a split collar which surrounds the upper part of the seat tube.

 A few older bicycles used a collar and pinch bolt to secure a handlebar stem inside of the steerer.
 This system is particularly common on folding bicycles to allow the use of a quick-release for the handlebar stem.
-This required a compression slot to be cut into the steerer, which could constitute a stress riser.
+This system required a compression slot to be cut into the steerer, and the slot could constitute a stress riser.

 Steel pins are used in aluminum chainrings for improved wear resistance.
 The pins do the actual lifting of the chain, and take the most stress.
 The ramps just provide a smooth path for the chain to climb once it has been lifted by the pins.

-Hyperglide type rear sprockets have similar ramps, but don't need pins, because the sprockets are hardened steel.
+Hyperglide-type rear sprockets have similar ramps, but don't need pins, because the sprockets are of hardened steel.

 These features help improve shifting, and make rider skill less important in shifting, but none of these features is actually essential to the functioning of any system.